-Waiting lists are not fixed and may vary as further applications are received.
-Accordingly a child's position on a waiting list can change (e.g. if another applicant moves in to the area and lives nearer to the school he or she may be placed higher up the list).
+Waiting lists are not chronological and whenever a child is added to the list, it will be ranked again in line with the published over-subscription criteria.
+Accordingly, a child's position on a waiting list can change (e.g. if another applicant moves in to the area and lives nearer to the school he or she may be placed higher up the list).